copelandbrandon/tinyApp/README.md

 # TinyApp Project

+## Built as a project for Lighthouse Labs.

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 ## Final Product